alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 So of course, I signed up for three grad classes, TAed for the first time, and did research on top of it.
-Sometime in high school I gained a deep unease with myself that always pushes me to do more.
+Sometime in high school I gained a deep unease with myself that always pushed me to learn more and do more.
 Appeasing that part of my brain while making sure I don't overload has been one of the harder challenges of my life.